borysn/spring-boot-angular2/README.md

 ## about
 a starter project for prototyping restful applications with spring boot and angular2.

-## notes

-angular2 is still in beta. packages will be upgraded to the latest version (possibly beyond what angular.io is recommending for their starter project).

-angular2 can be implemented as a front-end application for many back end systems. this starter kit focuses on a basic application packed along side a basic java/spring boot backend.

-## contribute

-if you have any input, or contributions, please share!

 ## pre-install
 1. install OpenJDK8
     - set `JAVA_HOME` environment variable